no-glue/no-glue-blog/README.md

 No Glue Blog
 _______
-Classes for web applications and sample blog application.
+Components for web applications and sample blog application.

 ##Idea of the project
 Main idea is to create a set of components that can be used for making web applications.